Former Chief Information Officer

 Washington, DC 20230

-Steven I. Cooper was appointed Chief Information Officer (CIO) at the U.S. Department of Commerce by Secretary Penny Pritzker on June 16, 2014.
-As CIO, Cooper serves as the principal adviser to Commerce’s 12 agencies’ CIOs and the Deputy Secretary.
-He also leads development and implementation of the Department’s enterprise-wide information technology (IT) strategy and operations, oversees the building and operation of a robust enterprise IT security risk program, and serves as an adviser on mission and business IT systems and services.
+Steven I. Cooper served as Chief Information Officer (CIO) at the U.S. Department of Commerce from June of 2014 until January of 2017.
+As CIO, Cooper served as the principal adviser to Commerce’s 12 agencies’ CIOs and the Deputy Secretary.
+He also led development and implementation of the Department’s enterprise-wide information technology (IT) strategy and operations, He oversaw the building and operation of a robust enterprise IT security risk program, and serves as an adviser on mission and business IT systems and services.

 Prior to joining Commerce, Cooper served as the Federal Aviation Administration’s (FAA) Acting Assistant Administrator for Information Services and CIO.
 Previously, Cooper was the Deputy CIO, as well as IT Director and CIO of the FAA’s Air Traffic Organization, where he oversaw a team of 400 professionals working to ensure the operational excellence of mission support and business systems and the underlying technology infrastructure.
 In February 2003, Cooper was appointed by President George W. Bush to serve as the first CIO of the Department of Homeland Security (DHS) where, among other accomplishments, he developed the Department’s first IT Strategic Plan.